dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_for_dummies.md

 ```

 says that `turtle.GetX()` will be called *exactly three times* (gMock inferred
-this from how many `WillOnce()` clauses we've written, since we didn't
+this from how many `WillOnce()` clauses we've written, since we didn'type
 explicitly write `Times()`), and will return 100, 200, and 300 respectively.

 ```cpp